Tumelo-Segale/Tumelo-Segale/README.md

-# 👋 Hi there, I'm TUJAR!
+# 👋 Hi there, I'm Tumelo Segale, but you can call me TUJAR!

 Welcome to my GitHub profile!
 I'm a passionate developer who enjoys solving problems, creating efficient solutions, and exploring new technologies.
 Here's a snapshot of what I do: